Alia Toukan: Background

-Alia was born on 25 December 1948 in Cairo, Egypt, the daughter of Baha Toukan and his wife Hanan Hashim.
-Her mother, a home-maker, was a niece of Ibrahim Hashim Pasha, and her father was a diplomat.
+Alia Toukan was born on 25 December 1948 in Cairo, Egypt, the daughter of Baha Toukan and his wife Hanan Hashim.
+Her mother, a home-maker, was a grandniece of Ibrahim Hashim Pasha, and her father was a diplomat.
 At the time of Alia's birth, he was the ambassador of Jordan to the Court of St James's (United Kingdom), Italy, Turkey and Egypt all at once.
-Toukan, a close confident of King Abdullah I of Jordan, had previously helped write the Jordanian Constitution in 1952, and had served as Jordan's first Ambassador to the United Nations.
+Toukan, a close confidant of King Abdullah I of Jordan, had previously helped write the Jordanian Constitution in 1952, and had served as Jordan's first Ambassador to the United Nations.

 Alia spent most of her childhood years traveling with her parents during her father's career in Jordan's diplomatic corps: she lived in Egypt, Turkey, London, the United States, and Rome.
 She attended Church School in London with her younger brothers, Alaa and Abdullah.
 She was educated at the Rome Center of Liberal Arts of Loyola University Chicago.
-She studied political science with a minor in social psychology, and public relations at Hunter College in New York.
+She studied political science with a minor in social psychology, and public relations at Hunter College in New York City.
 She was interested in sports and writing, and she wished to be a diplomat.
 In 1971, she moved to Jordan, where she worked for Royal Jordanian Airlines.
 She was asked by King Hussein, grandson of Abdullah I, to oversee the preparations for the first International Water Skiing Festival held in the coastal city of Aqaba in September 1972.